-Domestic abuse is never acceptable, and it is never the fault of the person being hurt.
-The person being abuse is the only person responsible for their actions.
-However, with support you can change your attitudes and behaviour.
+Domestic abuse is never acceptable, and it is never the fault of the person being hurt, abused, coerced or controlled.
+The person being abusive is the only person responsible for their actions.
+With support, you can change your attitudes and behaviour.

 Perhaps you are controlling someone’s finances, or what they wear and who they see.
 Maybe you find yourself getting jealous when they are with friends.
 You might have started putting them down, belittling them or humiliating them.